Python-templates/sklearn-project-template/README.md

 ```

 Additional parameters can be added to config file.
-See `SK-learn` documentation for description of tuned parameters, search method and cross validation.
+See `scikit-learn` documentation for description of tuned parameters, search method and cross validation.
 Possible metrics for model evaluation could be found [here](https://scikit-learn.org/stable/modules/model_evaluation.html).

 ### Pipeline
 Methods added to config pipeline must be first defined in `models/__init__.py` file.
 For previous example of config file the following must be added: